annaesvensson/yellow-core/README.md

 ## How to change the error page

-An error page will be automatically displayed for missing files.
+An error page will be displayed for missing files.
 You can change the error page by editing the file `content/shared/page-error-404.md`.
 For a static website you may need to configure your web server to show the generated `404.html` file.

 ## How to use the command line